 Laurier’s Lyle S. Hallman Faculty of Social Work has an international reputation for excellence in teaching, research and field education.
 Our programs are ideally located in the heart of downtown Kitchener and Brantford, Ontario – embedding our students close to the social service agencies with which they work.

 We offer social work programs at the bachelor’s, master’s and doctoral levels.
-Our newest Bachelor of Social Work program, located at Laurier’s Brantford campus, offers a generalist degree with a unique focus on Aboriginal issues.
+Our newest Bachelor of Social Work program, located at Laurier’s Brantford campus, offers a generalist degree with a unique focus on Indigenous issues.

 Centre provides free week at sports camp to underprivileged kids

 Province recognizes Laurier PhD student’s research on traumatic brain injury from intimate-partner violence

 Laurier researcher working to control salmonella risk on fresh produce

 Indigenous Field of Study launches Educator's Certificate in Indigegogy

 Laurier researcher highlights challenges facing Syrian refugee parents

 Laurier PhD student brings her own experience with addiction to her research

 Laurier welcomes distinguished social worker Ben Carniol as Scholar-in-Residence